Janice Langbehn: Committee for Fair Visitation at Jackson Memorial Hospital

 As a result of the ongoing media attention the "Committee for Fair Visitation at Jackson Memorial Hospital" negotiated changes with the hospital regarding same-sex visitation.
-The committee consisted of partners throughout the LGBT Community including Lambda Legal, Human Rights Campaign (HRC), and Gay and Lesbian Medical Association (GLMA) among others.
+The committee consisted of partners throughout the LGBTQ Community including Lambda Legal, Human Rights Campaign (HRC), and Gay and Lesbian Medical Association (GLMA) among others.

-On April 13, 2010, Jackson Memorial Hospital in conjunction with the committee announced significant changes to visitation policies regarding LGBT patients.
-In addition to the changes at Jackson Memorial Hospital, the Joint Commission, formerly the Joint Commission on Accreditation of Hospital Organizations - JCAHO, published new guidelines addressing inclusion of LGBT patient and families in hospital visitation.
+On April 13, 2010, Jackson Memorial Hospital in conjunction with the committee announced significant changes to visitation policies regarding LGBTQ patients.
+In addition to the changes at Jackson Memorial Hospital, the Joint Commission, formerly the Joint Commission on Accreditation of Hospital Organizations - JCAHO, published new guidelines addressing inclusion of LGBTQ patient and families in hospital visitation.

 Healthcare Equality Index

 In 2007, the Human Rights Campaign published a report entitled the "Healthcare Equality Index" which examined equality of care in US hospitals.
 In 2010, the HEI reported indicated progress, crediting the Langbehn-Pond story for bringing the issue of hospital visitation for same-sex couples into the public eye.
 The proposed rule for "Fair Visitation" was issued in November 2010.
 Over 1,250 public comments were received during the open comment period.
-In 2010, the Human Rights Campaign published the fourth edition of the Healthcare Equality Index, assessing America's hospitals in their inclusiveness for treating LGBT families and individuals.
+In 2010, the Human Rights Campaign published the fourth edition of the Healthcare Equality Index, assessing America's hospitals in their inclusiveness for treating LGBTQ families and individuals.
 This report was dedicated to the memory of Langbehn's partner, Lisa Marie Pond.